> Understanding Breast Cancer

 - What are my treatment options?
 Which treatments do you recommend for me and why?

 - Should I get chemotherapy or hormone therapy before breast surgery?
+Will I need more treatment after my surgery?

 - How long do I have to make treatment decisions?